agiledigital-labs/interactive-cli-seed/README.md

    The executable file will be available at `./dist/executableName`.
 3. Create handlers in the `scripts` directory.
 Top-level only.
 Subcommands of those need to go into the file themselves or the handler.
-They will need to default export script configuration.
+They will need to default export script configuration and explicitly imported and initialised in index.ts.
 This will have your handler in it, along with the command metadata.
    Commands from the handler file can be directly called with `./dist/executableName command argument`.
 4. To create arguments, you can express these by the third parameter.
 By adding in an option function in the middle, you put an argument you may need.
 See yargs documentation to enhance the customisation CLI startup behaviour.